apache/age-website/docs/intro/types.md

 #### Agtype NULL vs Postgres NULL

-The concept of NULL in Agtype and Postgres is the same as it is in Cypher.
+The concept of `NULL` in `agtype` and Postgres is the same as it is in Cypher.

 ### Integer